 - Career Preparation Programs

 In a number of cases, noticeably Selected Studies areas such as Fine Arts, Applied Skills, Modern Languages, and Physical Education, there are many opportunities for student enrichment via a broad base of curricular and extracurricular experiences.
 In other instances, enrichment can take the form of greater depth and/or breadth within the subject area focusing on enhancing students’ creative and critical thinking skills.
 This kind of enrichment can take place in a mixed ability setting or separate class setting.
 At McMath we offer opportunity for students to explore enrichment by all of the methods described above.
 Students who want to complement their academic program with more in depth study in various courses should carefully consider these enrichment opportunities.
-Should you require further information regarding these descriptions please contact the subject facilitator, counselor, or administrator.
+Should you require further information regarding these descriptions please view the applicable sections on our website or contact the subject facilitator, counselor, or administrator.

 Math, Science, English, Social Studies, Independent Studies